-Remove the foil and continue baking for a further 5 minutes until the pastry is crisp and turning golden in colour.
+Remove the foil and continue to bake for a further 3–5 minutes until the pastry is crisp and turning golden in colour.

 Remove from the oven and let rest for 10 minutes for the filling to set.

 Now carefully lift the pie from the tin but leave on the base.
-Let it cool for 2 minutes then gently slide off the base.
+Let it cool for 2 minutes then gently slide off the base onto a serving plate.